airqo-platform/AirQo-api/infra/ansible/README.md

         module_utils/     # roles can also include custom module_utils
         lookup_plugins/   # or other types of plugins, like lookup in this case

-    webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
+    k8s/                  # same kind of structure as "common" was above, done for the k8s role hello_world/          # ""
-    fooapp/               # ""

-setup/
 ```